Change of ownership

 You need to provide us with one of the following documents as soon as possible after the sale of the property has taken place:

-• A completed TR1 form or Scottish equivalent (such as a deed of disposition).
-This must be signed and dated
+• a completed TR1 form or Scottish equivalent, such as a deed of disposition, which must be signed and dated

 When do your payments stop?